hpcc-systems/DataPatterns/README.md

     EVALUATE(DataPatterns.Tests);

 If the tests pass then the execution will succeed and there will be no output.
-You will see a runtime error if any of the tests fail.
+You will see a runtime error if any of the tests fail or if you execute the tests on Thor.
+Note that it may take some time to compile the code before execution.

 ### BestRecordStructure